 Members of 32BJ and immigration activists said Rep. Dan Donovan heard them but isn’t listening to them on immigration.

-The union 32BJ SEIU has been busy of late announcing endorsements on one side and fighting against Andrew Puzder’s nomination on the other.
+The union 32BJ SEIU has been busy this past month announcing endorsements and praising the victories of those they have endorsed.